 Net claims on the Federal Government increased to N4,942.46 billion at end-June 2017, compared with N4,666.87 billion at end-December 2016, representing an increase of 5.91 per cent.
-The development reflected increase in the holding of government securities, especially Treasury Bills by commercial banks which grew by 8.8 per cent.
+The development reflected significant growth in holding of government securities, especially Treasury Bills by commercial banks which grew by 8.8 per cent.